Gotoku-ji Temple

 This beautifully kept wooden pagoda isn’t even the reason most people come here!

 The lucky cat temple with a magnificent wooden pagoda, Gotoku-ji is a serene and uncrowded temple seldom visited by tourists.
-It’s a great place to see plum blossoms (Feb) and autumn leaves (Nov).
+It’s a great place to see plum blossomsin February and autumn leaves in November.
+The grand gate of the temple is framed by beautiful Japanese maple leaves in autumn.

 The grand gate of the temple is framed by beautiful Japanese maple leaves in autumn.